akondratsky/aka/README.md

 """
 ```

+Aka rewrites the configuration files with the content from workspace configuration.

 All the fields are optional.
-If the field is not presented, the correspondent file will stay untouched when switching to the workspace.
+If the field is not presented, the correspondent file (ssh config, npmrc or maven settings) will stay untouched when switching to the workspace.

 ## Anything else?